securitybunker/databunker.org/content/doc/install/_index.md

 **Start with backend database**

 For production installation, you can use **MySQL** or **PostgreSQL** backend databases.
-It will be used to store encrypted user records.
-For example, you can spin MySQL or PostgreSQL as a Docker container or use a cloud RDS version provided by Google Cloud and AWS, etc...
+This databse will be used to store encrypted user records.
+For example, you can spin MySQL or PostgreSQL as a container or use a cloud RDS version provided by Google Cloud and AWS, etc...

 For example, use the following command to start MySQL server.
 It will create a `databunkerdb` database for Databunker and create `bunkeruser` for Databunker access to MySQL.